DavidCPorter/solr_checkpoint/README.md

 - rename this file to `./inventory`

 ### before you run the ansible scripts:
-<em> these steps fork the solr repo, check out a specific branch, and duplicate that branch to your own dev branch. </em>
+*these steps fork the solr repo, check out a specific branch, and duplicate that branch to your own dev branch.*
 - fork the lucene-solr repo https://github.com/DavidCPorter/lucene-solr.git
 - add ssh keys from solr nodes to github account (temp solution so ansible can easily update repos remotely)
 - locally clone repo